Let’s celebrate the return of Spring with a trip to Walt Disney World in March!

 Events and holidays

-The Epcot International Flower & Garden Festival kicks off on March 1.
+The Epcot International Flower & Garden Festival kicks off on March 5, which also happens to be Figment to purple dragon’s birthday.

 The Epcot Flower and Garden Festival includes topiaries shaped like Disney characters, gardens and floral displays, the Garden Rocks concert series at the American Gardens Theatre, fun food booths, and more.